 ME.
 REV. STAT.
 TIT.
-17-A § 208 (2014).
+17-A § 208 (2016).
 AGGRAVATED ASSAULT

-1. A person is guilty of aggravated assault if he intentionally, knowingly, or recklessly causes:

-- A. Serious bodily injury to another; or - B. Bodily injury to another with use of a dangerous weapon; or

-C. Bodily injury to another under circumstances manifesting extreme indifference to the value of human life.
+- 1. A person is guilty of aggravated assault if he intentionally, knowingly, or recklessly causes: - A. Serious bodily injury to another; or - B. Bodily injury to another with use of a dangerous weapon; or - C. Bodily injury to another under circumstances manifesting extreme indifference to the value of human life.
 Such circumstances include, but are not limited to, the number, location or nature of the injuries, the manner or method inflicted, the observable physical condition of the victim or the use of strangulation.
-For the purpose of this paragraph, "strangulation" means the intentional impeding of the breathing or circulation of the blood of another person by applying pressure on the person's throat or neck.

-2. Aggravated assault is a Class B crime.
+For the purpose of this paragraph, "strangulation" means the intentional impeding of the breathing or circulation of the blood of another person by applying pressure on the person's throat or neck. - 2.
+Aggravated assault is a Class B crime.

 1975, c.
 499, § 1, eff.
 May 1, 1976; 1977, c.
 740, § 43, eff.
 May 1, 1976; 1977, c.
 510, § 44; 1981, c.
 317, § 6; 2011, c.
-640, § B-2.Current with legislation through the 2013 Second Regular Session of the 126th Legislature.
-The Second Regular Session convened January 8, 2014 and adjourned May 2, 2014.
-The general effective date is August 1, 2014.
+640, § B-2.

 ME.
 REV. STAT.
 TIT.
-17-A § 2803-B (2014).
+17-A § 2803-B (2016).
 REQUIREMENTS OF LAW ENFORCEMENT AGENCIES

-1. Law enforcement policies.
-All law enforcement agencies shall adopt written policies regarding procedures to deal with the following:

-A. Use of physical force, including the use of electronic weapons and less-than-lethal munitions;

-B. Barricaded persons and hostage situations;
+- 1. Law enforcement policies.
+All law enforcement agencies shall adopt written policies regarding procedures to deal with the following: - A. Use of physical force, including the use of electronic weapons and less-than-lethal munitions; - B. Barricaded persons and hostage situations; - C. Repealed.

-C. Repealed.
 Laws 2013, c.
 147, § 16, eff.
 Oct.
-9, 2013.

-D. Domestic violence, which must include, at a minimum, the following:

-(1) A process to ensure that a victim receives notification of the defendant's release from jail;

-(2) A process for the collection of information regarding the defendant that includes the defendant's previous history, the parties' relationship, whether the commission of an alleged crime included the use of strangulation as defined in Title 17-A, section 208, subsection 1, paragraph C, the name of the victim and a process to relay this information to a bail commissioner before a bail determination is made;

-(3) A process for the safe retrieval of personal property belonging to the victim or the defendant that includes identification of a possible neutral location for retrieval, the presence of at least one law enforcement officer during the retrieval and giving the victim the option of at least 24 hours' notice to each party prior to the retrieval;

-(4) Standard procedures to ensure that protection from abuse orders issued under Title 19-A, section 4006 or 4007 are served on the defendant as quickly as possible; and

-(5) A process for the administration of a validated, evidence-based domestic violence risk assessment recommended by the Maine Commission on Domestic and Sexual Abuse, established in Title 5, section 12004-I, subsection 74-C, and approved by the Department of Public Safety and the conveyance of the results of that assessment to the bail commissioner, if appropriate, and the district attorney for the county in which the domestic violence occurred.

-E. Hate or bias crimes;
+9, 2013. - D. Domestic violence, which must include, at a minimum, the following: - (1) A process to ensure that a victim receives notification of the defendant's release from jail; - (2) A process for the collection of information regarding the defendant that includes the defendant's previous history, the parties' relationship, whether the commission of an alleged crime included the use of strangulation as defined in Title 17-A, section 208, subsection 1, paragraph C, the name of the victim and a process to relay this information to a bail commissioner before a bail determination is made; - (3) A process for the safe retrieval of personal property belonging to the victim or the defendant that includes identification of a possible neutral location for retrieval, the presence of at least one law enforcement officer during the retrieval and giving the victim the option of at least 24 hours' notice to each party prior to the retrieval; - (4) Standard procedures to ensure that protection from abuse orders issued under Title 19-A, section 4006 or 4007 are served on the defendant as quickly as possible; and - (5) A process for the administration of a validated, evidence-based domestic violence risk assessment recommended by the Maine Commission on Domestic and Sexual Abuse, established in Title 5, section 12004-I, subsection 74-C, and approved by the Department of Public Safety and the conveyance of the results of that assessment to the bail commissioner, if appropriate, and the district attorney for the county in which the domestic violence occurred. - E. Hate or bias crimes; - F. Police pursuits;